sindresorhus/php-server/readme.md

 > Start a [PHP server](https://php.net/manual/en/features.commandline.webserver.php)

-Uses the PHP built-in server, which is meant for development use, not for production.
+Uses PHP's built-in development web server (not for production use).

 The Node.js process is automatically kept alive as long as the PHP server is running.